Failed to Return

 - Ditson family for the photos in the Melvin Toman "Tom" Ditson section

-- finally Allyson Newburg (great niece of Douglas James Hicks (Air-Gunner)) for research and coordinating all the information obtained from the above
+- finally the Hicks family and Allyson Newburg (great niece of Douglas James Hicks (Air-Gunner)) for research and coordinating all the information obtained from the above.

 F/O R D Harris RCAF

 |Robert Douglas Harris at Ducks Unlimited offices in Manitoba, Canada, where Harris worked as a naturalist prior to enlisting

 This image was likely taken early 1944 prior to being sent overseas

 He and his fiancé Mary Burton married in England on 21 May 1945, two weeks after being liberated from Stalag Luft VIIA in Moosburg.
 Douglas Hicks, acted as best man and is at the far left.

 Nicol log (page 1)